 The Eternal Feast: Banqueting in Chinese Art from the 10th to the 14th Century

-The Eternal Feast: Banqueting in Chinese Art from the 10th to the 14th Century is made possible by generous support from the E. Rhodes and Leona B. Carpenter Foundation; the John B. Elliott, Class of 1951, Asian Art Fund; the Allen R. Adler, Class of 1967, Exhibitions Fund; Henry Luce Foundation; and the Cotsen Chinese Study Fund.
-Additional support is provided by the Blakemore Foundation; the New Jersey State Council on the Arts, a partner agency of the National Endowment for the Arts; Christopher E. Olofson, Class of 1992; Amy and Robert L. Poster, Class of 1962; Shao F. and Cheryl Wang; Princeton University's Center for the Study of Religion and Center for Collaborative History; the Chopra Family Youth and Community Program Fund; and the Partners and Friends of the Princeton University Art Museum.
+The Eternal Feast: Banqueting in Chinese Art from the 10th to the 14th Century is made possible by lead support from the E. Rhodes and Leona B. Carpenter Foundation; the John B. Elliott, Class of 1951, Asian Art Fund; the Allen R. Adler, Class of 1967, Exhibitions Fund; Henry Luce Foundation; and the Cotsen Chinese Study Fund.
+Generous support is also provided by the Blakemore Foundation; Christopher E. Olofson, Class of 1992; David Loevner, Class of 1976, and Catherine Loevner; Robert L. Poster, Class of 1962, and Amy Poster; and the New Jersey State Council on the Arts, a partner agency of the National Endowment for the Arts.
+Additional supporters include Princeton University’s Center for the Study of Religion, P. Y. and Kinmay W. Tang Center for East Asian Art, Program in East Asian Studies, and Center for Collaborative History; the Princeton Institute for International and Regional Studies; Nancy H. Lin, Class of 1977, and C. Morris Smith, Class of 1976; Shao F. and Cheryl Wang; the Chopra Family Youth and Community Program Fund; and the Partners and Friends of the Princeton University Art Museum.

 The accompanying publication is made possible with support from the Barr Ferree Foundation Fund for Publications, Department of Art and Archaeology, Princeton University; the Andrew W. Mellon Foundation Fund; and the Shau-wai and Marie Lam Family Foundation.